SoftBank's ARM buy may net bankers $120 million in fees

 Bankers advising Royal Dutch Shell (RDSa.L) on its acquisition of British energy firm BG netted $182.6 million in fees, according to estimates at the time.

-Global M&A advisory fees fell 15 percent in the first half of 2016 against the same period last year, totaling $11.5 billion.
-This is in line with a 23 percent decrease in deal making this year.
+Global M&A advisory fees fell 15 percent in the first half of 2016 against the same period last year, totalling $11.5 billion.
+This is in line with a 23 percent decrease in dealmaking this year.

 (Reporting by Freya Berry in London and Liana B. Baker in San Francisco; Editing by Keith Weir and Matthew Lewis)